Tile School: How to Avoid an Add On Order

 The biggest concern on our end is color matching.
 Due to the handcrafted nature of our tile, we are unable to guarantee that the color will be exactly the same, it is especially difficult with our colors that have more variation.

 While they can be unavoidable (sometimes you just need or want more tile), we'd like to help you steer clear if possible.
 Below are 3 ways to avoid an add-on order:

 We suggest that you order 15% extra for field tile orders (such as subway tile) and 20% overage for projects that include patterns like herringbone or parquet or any of our specialty shapes.
 Any tile that’s leftover can be saved for minor repairs down the road or contribute to other home projects.

 Tile Shown: 3" Hexagons in Adriatic Sea getting ready to be shipped.

-2. Triple check your Square Footage.
+2. Triple-check your Square Footage.

-We are happy to help you figure out how much tile you need for your project, but because we are not physically on-site we advise to always have your contractor or installer check your measurements before you submit your order.
+We are happy to help you figure out how much tile you need for your project, but because we are not physically on-site we advise you to always have your contractor or installer check your measurements before you submit your order.

 Tile Shown: Ogees at our factory in Aromas.

 Last but most certainly not least...a lot of people forget about trim.
 Are there areas of your project where the edges of the tile will be exposed?
-It is very lightly you will need some form of trim unless all areas of your tile will be butting against another surface.
+It is very likely you will need some form of trim unless all areas of your tile will be butting against another surface.
 Not sure if you need it or not?
 Ask us, we are happy to help you.